SuperOfficeDocs/superoffice-docs/docs/database/tables/superlistcolumnsize.md

 ---
-uid: superlistcolumnsize
+uid: table-superlistcolumnsize
 title: superlistcolumnsize table
 description: Stores the relative size (in percent) or in characters of a column in a SuperList so.generated: true
 keywords:
   - "database"
-  - "superlistcolumnsize"
+  - "SuperListColumnSize"
-so.date: 19.03.2021
+so.date: 21.03.2021
 so.topic: reference
 so.envir:
   - "onsite"
   - "online"
 ---

-# SuperListColumnSize Table (209)
+# superlistcolumnsize Table (209)

 ## Fields